AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-level-overview.md

 * Cannot be assigned to work items
 * Can  access requests only from the Main Menu ![](assets/main-menu-icon.png).
 For more information about request queues, see [Create a Request Queue](../../../manage-work/requests/create-and-manage-request-queues/create-request-queue.md).

-You can create a custom version of the Requester built-in access level and determine the amount of access it allows for the various Workfront object types.
-For more information, see [Built-in access levels in Adobe Workfront](#Customiz) in this article.
+You can create a custom version of the Contributor built-in access level and adjust the amount of access it allows for the various Workfront object types.
+For information on creating a custom access level, see [Create or modify custom access levels](../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).

 The following are the highest access settings available for objects in the Contributor access level: